hookdeck/event-destinations/README.md

 ## What are Event Destinations

-Event Destinations expand the capabilities of event producers and benefit event consumers by providing more efficient and reliable event delivery options beyond just traditional webhooks.
+Event Destinations expand the capabilities of event producers and benefit event consumers by providing more efficient, reliable, and flexible event delivery options.
+Event Destinations champion a range of event destinations types beyond just traditional webhooks, allowing developers to use the tools they are most familiar with.

 Event Destinations are endpoints or systems to which event producers can send events and give the developer the choice to use the tools they are familiar with directly.
 For example: